Most common problems

 I want my child to be clever so I do little tests.
 I want them to have good relationships so I push them towards the right people.
 Most of all I want them to be happy so I put in good memories.

-You can control your child through punishment
+You can control your child through verbal means

 Making Friends